influencerTips/cf-ghost-admin-api/README.md

 ## Documentation

-This application was initially set up to allow API access to a Ghost blog subscribed member's details using their `UUID`.
+The use case scenario for creating this was to allow a subscribed user access to their labels.
+Therefore only admin API get request access to a Ghost blog subscribed member's details using their `UUID` is setup.

-At this stage only a get request to the Admin API member with filter uuid is allowed.

 ### Usage